ajay-bhargava/todo/README.md

 bun dev:setup
 ```

 Follow the prompts to create a new Convex project and connect it to your application.
-Once you have the `CONVEX_URL` set `.env.local` in your application directory (e.g. `apps/web/.env.local`).
+Once you have the `CONVEX_URL` set `.env.local` in your application directory (e.g. `apps/web/.env.local`) per the example in the `apps/web/.env.example` file.

 ## Development